serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 That concludes the discussion about the application.

-Hopefully you followed the workflow of the application, and can see how easy it is to write an event-driven serverless application.
+Hopefully, you followed the workflow of the application and can see how easy it is to write an event-driven serverless application.
 That too, all locally tested and run.

 The visualization at development time is crucial to debugging and tracing async event-driven applications, and can greatly help speed up application development cycles.